Ultrasound - Abdomen

 - enlarged abdominal organ

-Doppler ultrasound images can help the physician to see and evaluate:
+Doppler ultrasound helps the doctor to see and evaluate:

 - blockages to blood flow (such as clots)